Unfriend (South Korean TV series): Casting

-The initial casting announcement for the series took place on March 16, 2023, with Kim Seon-ho being offered the lead roles.
-On the same day, an entertainment official informed JTBC Entertainment News that Park Gyu-young had been chosen as the female lead.
-Saram Entertainment, Park Gyu-young's agency, stated that while the casting is not confirmed, they have received an offer and are reviewing it positively.
-According to news coverage on June 13, Lee Hong-nae was positively discussing appearing in the series.
-In July, Park's appearance confirmation in the drama was mentioned in her interview.
-In November, Park Min-yi confirmed as one of the cast.
-In December, while attending the 8th Asia Artist Awards in Bulacan, Philippines, Kim Seon-ho mentioned that the drama was slated to be his project for 2024.
+Casting announcements began on March 16, 2023, with reports that Kim Seon-ho had been offered the lead role.
+On the same day, JTBC Entertainment News reported that Park Gyu-young had been offered the female lead, with her agency, Saram Entertainment, confirming she was reviewing the offer positively.
+Park Gyu-young's casting was confirmed in an interview published in July 2023.
+Park Gyu-young's appearance was confirmed in July, mentioned in one of her interview.
+In December 2023, while attending the 8th Asia Artist Awards in the Philippines, Kim Seon-ho stated that the series was scheduled to be his primary project for 2024.